 Without a doubt, in a military divorce, military retirement pay represents a major factor in divorce.
 One of the motivations that military servicemembers have in performing their duties is that their retirement will be provided for.
 When going through a divorce there can be an understandable concern over what will happen with the retirement benefits that a spouse has earned throughout their military service.
 How much will go to the spouse that he or she is divorcing?
 Will any have to be divided?
 Here is what you should know if you are a military member, veteran, or spouse of someone who has served in the military.

 Here is where the “ten years” number becomes relevant for divorcing spouses.
 If your spouse wants the Department of Defense to make direct payments of the military retirement pay to him or her then the marriage must have lasted for at least ten years.
 Additionally, at least ten years of military service must have been during the marriage.
-For example, if you and your spouse have been married for twenty years but only six of those years were when during your military service then direct payment of the retirement benefits cannot be made.
+For example, if you were married to your spouse for twenty years, but only six of those years overlapped with your military service, the court cannot make direct payments of retirement benefits.

 What other benefits are available to the ex-spouse of a military service member?

 Other benefits may be available to your spouse in a divorce scenario.
 This is true so long as your ex-spouse can check the following boxes.
 Keep in mind that these benefits are codified in federal law.
 Therefore, they do not need to be something that you and your spouse negotiate upon in your divorce settlement.
-They are guaranteed to him or her because of their being married to a military servicemember or veteran.
+They receive these benefits due to their marriage to a military servicemember or veteran.

-Your ex-spouse would keep their military benefits, including health insurance, as long as you all were married for at least twenty years.
+As long as your marriage lasted for at least twenty years, your ex-spouse would retain their military benefits, including health insurance.
 This is true so long as you have had twenty years of military service during which you were earning retirement benefits.
 Finally, as we saw earlier there must have been at least twenty years of overlap between marriage and military service.
-This can be a tough set of criteria to meet but if you and your spouse have been married for an extended period.
+Meeting these criteria can be challenging, especially if you and your spouse have been married for an extended period.

 Length of marriage and its impact on your divorce

 When it comes to the length of your marriage you need to know that it can have impacts on your divorce.
 We have already discussed several different areas where the length of your marriage can have an impact on your marriage.
-The longer, you and your spouse have been married the bigger an impact that marriage length will have on your property division.
 Longer marriages mean more time to accumulate property.
 That property accumulated during your marriage is likely to mean that it is community property and thus divisible in the divorce.

-If you have been married to your spouse for a long time and are considering a divorce, you need to have a plan for proceeding into your case.
+If you’ve had a lengthy marriage and are contemplating divorce, it’s essential to formulate a strategic plan for navigating your case.
 It is easy enough to wander into a divorce, but it is difficult to wander out of a divorce and have your goals accomplished.
 Therefore, you will want to be intentional about how you proceed with your divorce, so you do not suffer any missed opportunities within the case.
 Here are a couple of different areas that I think you would be wise to think a lot about as you start a divorce.

 On the other hand, if you were the spouse who worked throughout your marriage, then you may need to take a step back and reassess what assets are most important to you.
 For instance, you may need to think about what account you are comfortable dividing up and what accounts you want to keep for yourself.
 While everything may not go 100% according to plan you can position yourself well in terms of your financial future by being intentional about how you will approach your case.